-Before I showcase the best tasting instant coffee that I’ve unearthed this past week I think delving deeper into the history of this soluble quick brewing coffee is going to be a good place to start.
+Before I showcase the best-tasting instant coffee that I’ve unearthed this past week, I think delving deeper into the history of this soluble quick brewing coffee is going to be an excellent place to start.

-Skip ahead a few decades and an experimental coffee (cake form) was field-tested during the Civil War in 1853 allowing troops to enjoy a coffee whilst on the battlefield.
+Skip ahead a few decades, and an experimental coffee (cake form) was field-tested during the Civil War in 1853, allowing troops to enjoy a coffee while on the battlefield.

-The coffee has had many shapes and forms over the years but it wasn’t until 1890 that the coffee was patented as “instant coffee” after being invented by (2) David Strang of Invercargill, New Zealand.
+Coffee has had many shapes and forms over the years, but it wasn’t until 1890 that the coffee was patented as “instant coffee” after being invented by (2) David Strang of Invercargill, New Zealand.

-By 1938, Nescafe has come onto the scene and had greatly improved (5) the taste by using different processing techniques which made the coffee a regular cupboard stable.
+By 1938, Nescafe had come onto the scene and greatly improved (5) the taste by using different processing techniques, making the coffee a regular cupboard stable.

 It wasn’t until the 1960s that freeze-drying coffee became the best process for retaining flavor and overall quality.